-Your kitchen is one of the most important rooms of your entire home.
+Your kitchen is one of the most important rooms in your entire home.
 Not only is it where you prepare nutritious meals, but it is also your house’s social center.
 As such, few rooms are more important to the comfort, value, and enjoyment of your dwelling than your kitchen.
-Whether you are designing a new kitchen or redecorating an existing one, you want the room to look and function great.
+Whether you are designing a new feng shui kitchen or redecorating an existing one, you want the room to look and function great.
 By adding feng shui kitchen elements, you may achieve a space you can truly enjoy.

 Understanding Feng Shui

 Feng shui is the ancient Chinese art of energy flow and spatial organization.
 Essentially, those who adhere to feng shui styling believe certain areas of a building, room or other structure influence health, financial well-being, calmness and other important life goals.
 By placing belongings in appropriate places in certain zones, feng shui designers take advantage of Chi energy to achieve those goals.

 To understand which energy flows through which zones, you must review the Bagua map.
 This organizational diagram shows you where in your kitchen you need to focus your attention to achieve positive energy flow.
 To use the Bagua, stand in the doorway of your kitchen.
 Then, hold the map in front of you, surveying the room to understand which parts influence which of your life goals.
 Once you understand the flow of energy, you may decorate sections of the room to boost Chi.
 For example, you may want to place cookbooks or a desk in the part of your kitchen associated with wisdom.

 The following video explains how to apply the Feng Shui Bagua in three easy steps.

 Placement of furnishings and other objects is only part of feng shui theory.
 Another important aspect is the association of natural elements and colors in achieving positive feng shui.
 There are five main elements involved in the practice: wood, water, fire, metal, and earth.
 Each of these elements has a few associated colors.